alphagov/government-service-design-manual/Copy and content/styleguide.md

     Refers only to England, Scotland and Wales excluding Northern Ireland.

-    If you are telling users about multiple areas, use: ‘England, Scotland and Wales.’
+    If you are telling users about multiple areas, use: 'England, Scotland and Wales.'

     Britain
     -------